michaelwozniak/web_scraping/doc/project_documentation.md

 ### User manual
 0. Go to the directory: "web_scraping/project_selenium/"
 1. Default option for driver is headless mode.
-You can change it in __init__.
+You can change it in '__init__'.
 2. Run in the console "python justjoinit.py" to save scraping results in filename.csv.
 3. Configure your scraper by answering on 3 questions about: 100_pages condition, salary range and location.
 The answer method is described in detail in the program.
 4. Wait for the scraping to finish.